clemsos/writings/_quora/2013-07-22-What-are-some-amazing-facts-about-France.md

 source: quora
 language: en
 title: |
-    What are some amazing facts about France? -
+    What are some amazing facts about France?
-    Quora
 ---

 Originally Answered: [What are some interesting facts about